Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Public protection rating:  1/5, +1 with panarchialization, +1 with leisure subsidies, +2 with distributed intelligence, +1 with right to happiness (max 5/5)
 	14. Technological smoothness:  2/5
 	15. Technological extremophilia:  5/5
-	16. Stress/Boredom rating:  4/5 (Stressful), -1 with Distributed Intelligence
+	16. Stress/Boredom rating:  4/5 (Stressful), -1 with Distributed Intelligence, -1 with right to happiness
 	17. Kind of person most protected:  Residents of virtual worlds; Imperials (with distributed intelligence)
 	18. Special categories:  Anti-Popular, Homogenizing, Nightmare
 	19. Conversion potential:  Empire<->Panarchy (with Distributed Intelligence); Panarchy<->Commonwealth (with Right to Happiness)